SAP-samples/btp-onboarding/docs/getstarted_btp_ea/docs/3_globalaccount/3_2_btp_ea_ga_manage.md

 #### Change the Display Name of your Global Account

-Global account administrators can change the name of the global account in the Account Explorer.
+Global account administrators can change the global account name in the Account Explorer.

 1. In the Account Explorer view, click on Directories and Subaccounts, select the table view, and then select the global account for which you'd like to change the display name and select the "Edit" pencil on its tile towards the right of the screen.